-- Age : as you age, you are more likely to drive more carefully.
+- Older drivers are more likely to drive more carefully.

-- Gender : sorry men, driving studies confirm that women are less likely to be involved in accidents.
+- Driving studies confirm that women are less likely to be involved in accidents.

-- Your Driving History : At-fault accidents, tickets and insurance claims point to higher risk drivers – and that results in higher rates to you.
+- At-fault accidents, tickets and claims results in higher rates.

-- Theft : How easy or difficult is it to steal your car?
+- How easy or difficult is it to steal your car?
 Your comprehensive insurance costs will be lower based on this.

-- Repair Costs : How much will it cost to repair your car?
+- How much will it cost to repair your car?
 Repair costs (parts and labour) impact collision insurance.
-Domestic cars are generally cheaper to repair than imported cars.
+Domestic cars are generally less expensive to repair than imported cars.